n-takatsu/mcp-rs/project-docs/wordpress-guide.md

 ### Quick Connection Test

 ```
-Please list all available WordPress tools and their descriptions.

 ```

 ### Resource Access Test

 ```
-Can you read the wordpress://categories resource to show me all available categories?

 ```

 ### Tool Execution Test

 ```
-Please get the list of WordPress categories using the get_categories tool.

 ```

 ## Expected AI Agent Capabilities